Material-Blazor/CompressedStaticFiles.AspNet/README.md

 By default CompressedStaticFiles is configured to allow slightly larger files for some image formats as they can store more pixels per byte, this can be disabled by calling `CompressedStaticFileOptions.RemoveImageSubstitutionCostRatio()`.

 ## Example
-A example can be found in the [Example](https://github.com/AnderssonPeter/CompressedStaticFiles/tree/master/Example) directory.
+An example can be found in the [Example](https://github.com/material-blazor/CompressedStaticFiles.AspNetCore/tree/main/CompressedStaticFiles.Example) directory.
 By using this package the Lighthouse mobile performance went from `76` to `98` and the transferred size went from `526 kb` to `141 kb`.

 ## Acknowledgements

-This solution is based on @neyromant from the following issue https://github.com/aspnet/Home/issues/1584#issuecomment-227455026.
+This solution is based upon a clone of https://github.com/AnderssonPeter/CompressedStaticFiles.

+Which was based upon @neyromant from the following issue https://github.com/aspnet/Home/issues/1584#issuecomment-227455026.